Highly Automated and Autonomous Driving: Facts, State of Technology and Legislation

 Who should attend?

-- Technologies and sensors used, technical gaps and boundaries
+- System boundaries and technical gaps

 Dr. rer. nat.
 Lothar Groesch